60East/trouble-tunnel/README.md

 These are the filters that come with TT:

-o Chaotic: This filter adds a random amount of latency from between 0 to 1000 milliseconds. o Disconnect: This filter randomly disconnects.
-The filter takes two parameters. o `min_uptime` the minimum amount of time before disconnecting, in
++ Chaotic: This filter adds a random amount of latency from between 0 to 1000 milliseconds.
-     milliseconds.
++ Disconnect: This filter randomly disconnects.
+The filter takes two parameters.
+  - `min_uptime` the minimum amount of time before disconnecting, in milliseconds.
-  o `max_uptime` the maximum amount of time without disconnecting, in
+  - `max_uptime` the maximum amount of time without disconnecting, in milliseconds.
-    milliseconds.
-o RandomBit: Randomly flips a bit in packets traveling through TT. o `probability` the likelihood of flipping a bit o RandomByte: Replaces bytes in the packets traveling through TT with random values. o `probability` the likelihood of flipping a byte o Wan: Simulate latency on a WAN. o `median_latency` median latency to add, in milliseconds o Zero: Zeros the values in packets traveling through TT.
++ RandomBit: Randomly flips a bit in packets traveling through TT.
+  - `probability` the likelihood of flipping a bit
++ RandomByte: Replaces bytes in the packets traveling through TT with random values.
+  - `probability` the likelihood of flipping a byte
++ Wan: Simulate latency on a WAN.
+  - `median_latency` median latency to add, in milliseconds
++ Zero: Zeros the values in packets traveling through TT.